PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Precision and Recall Metrics

-Intuitively, precision measures the proportion of generated samples that appear realistic, while recall reflects how well these samples cover the real data manifold.
-Following \citep{Kynkaanniemi2019NeurIPS}, we use an equal number of real and generated samples, i.e., \( |\boldsymbol{\Phi}_r| = |\boldsymbol{\Phi}_g| \).
-However, we found that precision and recall are highly sensitive to several factors including: \textbf{(i)} implementation details, \textbf{(ii)} the diversity of real samples, \textbf{(iii)} the number of evaluation samples, and \textbf{(iv)} the neighborhood size \( k \) used for manifold estimation (see Eq.~\ref{eq:binary_function}).
-For \( \textbf{(i)}\), we follow \citep{Peebles2023ICCV}, which forms the basis of our DiT models, and use the evaluation suite from \citep{Dhariwal2021NeurIPS}.
-To address \( \textbf{(ii)}\), we implement two distinct strategies for sampling real poses.
-The first, presented in the main paper, enforces a minimum spatial distance threshold (in meters) between neighboring poses.
-The second uses a farthest point sampling (FPS)-inspired approach, where poses are selected sequentially to maximize their distance from the previously chosen ones.
-The number of evaluation samples in \textbf{(iii)} is either explicitly specified or implicitly determined.
-In the threshold-based strategy, it is inferred automatically from the distance constraint.
-In contrast, for the FPS approach, we explicitly control the evaluation size, experimenting with 1K, 5K, and 10K real sampled poses.
-In both strategies, we additionally vary the neighborhood size \(k\) in \textbf{(iv)} (specifically, \(k=3\) and \(k=5\)) to assess its influence on the resulting generative performance. \figref{fig:sampling_strategy} presents additional quantitative comparisons of precision and recall between our method and SemCity under these different evaluation configurations.
+Intuitively, precision measures the proportion of generated samples that appear realistic (\ie fall within the manifold of real data), whereas recall quantifies how well the generated samples cover the diversity of real samples.
+Following~\cite{Kynkaanniemi2019NeurIPS}, we use an equal number of real and generated samples (\( |\boldsymbol{\Phi}_r| = |\boldsymbol{\Phi}_g| \)).
+However, we found out that these metrics are highly sensitive to several factors including: \textbf{(i)} implementation details, \textbf{(ii)} the diversity of real samples, \textbf{(iii)} the number of evaluation samples, and \textbf{(iv)} the neighborhood size \( k \) used for manifold estimation (see~\eqnref{eq:binary_function}).
+For \( \textbf{(i)}\), we follow~\cite{Peebles2023ICCV}, which forms the basis of our DiT models, and use the evaluation suite from~\cite{Dhariwal2021NeurIPS} for consistency.
+To address \( \textbf{(ii)}\), we implement two separate strategies for sampling real poses.
+The first enforces a minimum spatial distance (in meters) between neighboring poses.
+The second, inspired by farthest point sampling (FPS), selects poses sequentially to maximize their distance from previously chosen ones.
+The number of evaluation samples \textbf{(iii)} depends on the applied sampling strategy.
+In the distance-based approach, the sample size is implicitly determined by the distance constraint, whereas in FPS we explicitly control it, evaluating with 1K, 5K, and 10K real samples.
+Finally, to study \textbf{(iv)}, we vary the neighborhood size \(k \in \{3,5\}\), examining its effect on the generative performance.
+Comprehensive evaluations of precision and recall under these configurations are presented in \figref{fig:sampling_strategy}, comparing our approach against SemCity, XCube, and PDD.
+For PDD and XCube, results are reported at their finest resolution, and for SemCity we use the 1M variant.